stefanhts/stheller-jekyll/_posts/2021-3-9-And-Were-Back.md

 ---
 # So yeah, I was gone, but now I'm back
 I have been pretty busy with video games and school and external projects, but I think I'm back now.
-I plan on making some pretty significan changes to this site in the near future, so stay tuned... :)
+I plan on making some pretty significant changes to this site in the near future, so stay tuned... :)

 ## A new series
 I recently subscribed to a service [linked here](https://www.dailycodingproblem.com) which sends me a coding problem everyday.
 I've decided to blog about them here.